SwiftERM Hyper-personalisation for ecommerce email marketing

 What remains to be determined is the right mix of techniques.
 If the marketing spend needs to

 be restructured, what’s the new structure?
-Right now, investments are pivoting to a greater reliance on social media, on “walled garden” (def) environments, and on innovation.
+Right now, investments are pivoting to a greater reliance on social media, on “siloed” (definition) environments, and on innovation.
 Because so much is in flux, it’s important to approach this change with a “test and learn” attitude.
 There are many new tools to try.
 Retailers who can more quickly learn which ones work for them and which don’t can adjust to what they learn, and if they preserve their agility, they can make their channel spending more effective.

-Agile capability and autonomous personalisation
+Agile capability and autonomous AI hyper-personalisation

-that matter for customers— with experience management concepts that pinpoint the customers who offer the most value and cement a retailer’s relationships with them for the long term.
+Autonomous and hyper-personalisation marketing combines real-time marketing—the ability to be there in the moments that matter for customers— with experience management concepts that pinpoint the customers who offer the most value and cement a retailer’s relationships with them for the long term.

 Retailers who win on real-time customer experience do so by building effective systems to automate engagement.
-The key to that is not only to have data, but also to use it—to link consumer identity data with all interactions and touchpoints so the retailer can present a consistent face and experience across channels.
+The key to that is not only to have data but also to use it—to link consumer identity data with all interactions and touchpoints so the retailer can present a consistent face and experience across channels.

 In a commissioned study conducted by Forrester Consulting, companies had 17 different technology applications using customer data and an average of 28 different data sources for generating customer insights and customer engagement.
-Only one in four had an omnichannel campaign history and a record of using it effectively. sBuilding on that foundation of data, automated machine learning uses advanced analytics
+Only one in four had an omnichannel campaign history and a record of using it effectively.
+Building on that foundation of data, automated machine learning uses advanced analytics and decision platforms that can make those customer interactions not only timely and consistent but also hyper-personalised and relevant.

 More cost-effective: Do more with less